Gabrieleenx/Slip-Aware-Object-Manipulation-with-Parallel-Grippers/readme.md

 * sensor_test - To calibrate the velocity sensors.
 * test_insturctions - Some notes on how to run the experiments.
 * UR_experiments - bag files from the experiments.

+bag files are excluded from this repo as they take a bit too much memory, this means that some of the above folders might not be included.

 ## src
 There is a gripper.launch file that launches the neccessary scripts for in-hand manipulation.
 Depending on what F/T sensors you use, you will have to update parts of the code to match.
 Here is a quick overview of the folder: